Courses on the 2018 Funded Course List are subsidised for students who commence their training between 1 January and 31 December 2018.

 Through Skills First, the Government will ensure industry has a clearer voice in which courses are funded, students will get real training that leads to real jobs and public money will be well spent.

-Through a new Industry Engagement Framework, industry will have a greater voice in determining which training courses receive Government funding, with a new funded course list being developed to align with industry training needs.
+Through the Industry Engagement Framework, industry has a greater voice in determining which training courses receive Government funding, thereby ensuring the funded course list is aligned with industry training needs.

-The new funded course list will comprise courses with strong job outcomes, including apprenticeships and high-value traineeships and courses linked to government priorities that are of greatest value to the Victorian economy.
+The funded course list comprises courses with strong job outcomes, including apprenticeships and high-value traineeships and courses linked to government priorities that are of greatest value to the Victorian economy.

 For more information and resources, see:

 Skills First Resources or contact us at